NoraCodes/rloris/README.md

 # rloris

-`rloris` is an implementation of RSnake's SlowLoris attack and the SlowRead attack in Rust, with other attacks on the way.
+`rloris` is an implementation of RSnake's SlowLoris attack in Rust, with other attacks on the way.

 You can download the source code and build it - you'll need:
 * the OpenSSL or LibreSSL dev headers